 A perfect dessert for your Cretan getaway, these fried dough balls are usually served with ice cream, nuts and honey.
 The traditional Loukoumades are crispy and golden on the outside and fluffy on the inside.
 These bite-sized delicacies are simply irresistible!
 For the chocolate lovers, you can also drizzle them with some rich chocolate sauce.
 They also go well with a side order of fruit.

 Crete is famous for its fine collection of tasty treats, and with the above dishes being just a few of them it’s not hard to see why!
 Don’t forget to pop to a local market to pick up the ingredients or visit a local restaurant to indulge in some of these Cretan wonders when on your trip!
-You are sure to leave the island with a sweet taste in your mouth, and some wonderful memories.
+You are sure to leave the island with a sweet taste in your mouth, and some wonderful memories and experiences.